COPYWRITING PORTFOLIO

 B2B CONTENT

-I have a great deal of passion for writing corporate communication pieces, and truly enjoy the entire process.
-The first step is to get to know the brand’s voice, promise, and mission.
+I have a great deal of passion for writing corporate communication scripts.
+My first step is to get to know the brand’s voice, promise, and mission.
 Next, I dive deeper into their visual identity and company-wide marketing efforts.
-With a wholistic understanding of the client, I respond to the creative brief with a set of concept boards to ensure that I’m headed down the right path.
-After the initial concept is approved, storyboard and scripting can begin.
+With a holistic understanding of the client, I design a set of concept boards to ensure that I’m headed down the right path.
+After the initial concept is approved, I start working on a new set of storyboards and work on the script can start.

-- The American Woodmark team needed a piece of content to be a part of their Home Depot virtual trade show.
-The challenge for was to summarize the brand’s 40 year history into 4:00 and also outline the core offerings to their sales partners.
+• The American Woodmark team needed a piece of content to be a part of their Home Depot virtual trade show.
+The challenge was to summarize the brand’s 40-year history into 4:00 and also outline the core offerings to their sales partners.
 After the concept boards were approved, the script was written and an animator was contracted.
-The end result was a video that exceeded the client expectations.
+The end result was a video that exceeded the client’s expectations.

-- Writing scripts for a large brand like Aetna takes a great deal of understanding and patience.
-Done correctly, you really get know the brand inside and out.
-You also come to realize that any parameters or legal restrictions around on the project simple force you to be even more creative.
+• Writing scripts for a large brand like Aetna takes a great deal of understanding and patience.
+Done correctly, you really get to know the brand inside and out.
+You also come to realize that any parameters or legal restrictions around the project simply force you to be even more creative.
 This video shows I like a good challenge.

 EVENT MEDIA

-- KB Home is a wonderful client to work for.
-In 2019, the client wanted to step up the exposure of the the dozens of brands that participate in the conference.
-The concept behind the DME (Digital Motion Environment)was to take elements from their style guide and create an animated puzzle to reveal all the logos on the ultra-wide screen in the general session room.
+• KB Home is a wonderful client to work for.
+In 2019, the client wanted to step up the exposure of the dozens of brands that participated in the conference.
+The concept behind the DME (Digital Motion Environment) was to take elements from their style guide and create an animated puzzle to reveal all the logos on the ultra-wide screen in the general session room.
 Once the video was approved, we were asked to brainstorm around how that experience could live in the concourse of the meeting hall, for more direct interaction from attendees.
 This traveling exhibit has proven to be an engaging messaging tool for the client for several events since 2019.

 More examples of event media scripts for Live and Virtual events include: iRI, KB Home 2020, Honey Baked Ham, and the CMO Club.